Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

   you push work to the GitHub repository.
 - Click on the View button to view app and test to see if it works when the app is successfully deployed.

+---

 ## **Credits**

 **Code**

-I wanted to learn how to implement colour and a typeWriter effect into my project as it was being developed.
+I wanted to learn how to implement colours and a typeWriter effect into my project as it was being developed.
 I carried out some research and found this website which helped me to achieve this typeWrite effect.
-I also found a youtube video that demonstrated how to implement colour into my project.
+I also found a youtube video that demonstrated how to implement colours into my project.
 Code was used from the the website and the video.
 A link to the website and the video can be found below.
+Code was used from [programiz](https://www.programiz.com/) to set current time and date.
 - [www.101computing.net](https://www.101computing.net/python-typing-text-effect/)
 - [Tech With Tim](https://www.youtube.com/watch?v=u51Zjlnui4Y&ab_channel=TechWithTim)